310mc/https-310mc.github.io-tl/source/_posts/scout/tough_guy.md

 {% bubble Kuro angry %}
 Go\~, go\~!
 Let’s go\~!
 You’ve got this!
 Don’t lose now…!

 Keep at it, you bastard!
 You <em>gotta</em> win this!
-We’re cheering you on…!
+We’re cheerin’ you on…!
 {% endbubble %}

 {% bubble Chiaki grin %}